MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 ### Overlay Network

-To use overlay networking mode, you must be using a Docker host running in Swarm mode as a manager node.
-To learn more about Swarm mode, and how to initialize a swarm manager, see the topic, Getting started with Swarm mode (-----TODO: Link-----).
+*To use overlay networking mode, you must be using a Docker host running in Swarm mode as a manager node.* To learn more about Swarm mode, and how to initialize a swarm manager, see the topic, Getting started with Swarm mode (-----TODO: Link-----).

-To create an overlay network, run the following command from a swarm **manager** node:
+To create an overlay network, run the following command from a **swarm manager node**:

 ```none
 # Create an overlay network from a swarm manager node, called "myOverlayNet"